Teradata/developer-resources/quickstarts/manage-data/run-bulkloads-efficiently-with-teradata-parallel-transporter.md

 ## Run TPT

-We will now run `TPT`. `TPT` is a command-line tool that can be used to load, extract and update data in a Teradata Database.
+We will now run `TPT`. `TPT` is a command-line tool that can be used to load, extract and update data in Teradata.
 These various functions are implemented in so called `operators`.
-For example, loading data into a Teradata Database is handled by the `Load` operator.
+For example, loading data into Teradata is handled by the `Load` operator.
 The `Load` operator is very efficient in uploading large amounts of data into Teradata.
 The `Load` operator, in order to be fast, has several restrictions in place.
 It can only populate empty tables.
 Inserts to already populated tables are not supported.
 It doesn't support tables with secondary indices.
 Also, it won't insert duplicate records, even if a table is a `MULTISET` table.
 For the full list of restrictions check out [Teradata® TPT Reference - Load Operator - Restrictions and Limitations](https://docs.teradata.com/r/Teradata-Parallel-Transporter-Reference/February-2022/Load-Operator/Usage-Notes/Normalized-Tables/Restrictions-and-Limitations).

 TPT has its own scripting language.
-The language allows you to prepare the database with arbitrary SQL commands, declare the input source and define how the data should be inserted into a Teradata Database.
+The language allows you to prepare the database with arbitrary SQL commands, declare the input source and define how the data should be inserted into Teradata.

-To load the csv data to a Teradata Database, we will define and run a job.
+To load the csv data to Teradata, we will define and run a job.
 The job will prepare the database.
 It will remove old log and error tables and create the target table.
 It will then read the file and insert the data into the database.

 * Create a job variable file that will tell TPT how to connect to our Teradata database.
 Create file `jobvars.txt` and insert the following content.
 Replace `host` with the host name of your database.
 For example, if you are using a local Teradata Express instance, use `127.0.0.1`. `username` with the database user name, and `password` with the database password.
 Note that the preparation step (DDL) and the load step have their own configuration values and that the config values need to be entered twice to configure both the DDL and the load step.